2018 MLS Roster Composition

 - There may be no more than one Special Discovery Player per number of clubs in the League (i.e., 23 total Special Discovery Players across the League in 2018).

 - A club may have more than one Special Discovery Player on its Senior Roster at any given time if the club received the additional player(s) via trade.
 However, the club trading the Special Discovery Player may not sign a new Special Discovery Player until the traded Special Discovery Player's original contract expires, the player's contract is terminated, or all the amortized acquisition costs are accounted for in the Salary Budget Charge.

 - Targeted Allocation Money may be used on a Special Discovery Player if he qualifies.

 Player Acquisition Mechanisms

-MLS teams may acquire players and add them to their rosters via the following mechanisms:
+Clubs may acquire players and add them to their rosters via the following mechanisms:

 Allocation Ranking List

 The Allocation Process is the mechanism used to determine which MLS Club has first priority to acquire a player listed on the Allocation Ranking List.
-The list will consist of (i) select U.S. Men's National Team players, (ii) elite youth U.S. National Team players, or (iii) former MLS players returning to MLS after joining a non-MLS club for a transfer fee greater than $500,000.
+The list will consist of (i) select U.S. Men's National Team players, (ii) select youth U.S. National Team players, and/or (iii) former MLS players returning to MLS after joining a non-MLS club for a transfer fee greater than $500,000.
 Generally, the Allocation Ranking List will be updated once a year on the day after the conclusion of the MLS regular season.
-The Allocation Ranking List will only be edited during the year if a player is transferred out of the league or if a top youth national team player is added to the list.
+The Allocation Ranking List will only be edited during the year if a player is transferred out of the League or if a top youth national team player is added to the list.